 So what does it mean to hold on to humanism today, especially in a cultural environment that is changing as a result of artificial intelligence, digitization, climate change, and sustainability?
 The research into the morphogenesis of cities is based on the understanding that cities have their own developmental logic, their own self-will.
 And people have realized this long before space syntax or actor-network theory became fashionable in sociology and political ecology.

-Humanism, as I understand it, does not consist in the assertion that the human being somehow forms the center of the world.
+Humanism, as I understand it, is not rooted in the assertion that the human being somehow forms the center of the world.
 Rather, it consists in the awareness of self-will and the resistance of things.
 Humanism means being able to recognize the difference between things and people.
 This is a fruitful distinction, because it provokes the kind of reflection and critical thinking through which people become aware of “their nature and their position in the world” (Gehlen).

 The resistance inherent in things resonates in particular in the term “organic.”
 It is important for us to realize that the term “organic” means something like the “structure and developmental logic of things” that Frank Lloyd Wright (1867–1959) once conceived of.
 For Wright, architectural thinking reveals itself in the organic “integrity of architecture.”
 The term “organic” is understood to mean the development of things in accordance with their own logic or the “beauty of thinking” that arises from the architectural task (Wright 105).
 What is organic is what is logical and thus develops in accordance with its own law while interacting with its context.
 Another word for this is morphogenesis or morphology, not unlike Goethe’s plant morphology.